Endgegner/RimWorld-Mod-Pulsefire-Turret/README.md

 I'm still balancing this out.
 Let me know if its fine

 <b>Credits</b>
-Based on Sniper Turret * by Sunny & Kilroy232
+Based on Sniper Turret * by Sunny & Kilroy232<br>
-Sound Effect * by Marvin
+Sound Effect * by Marvin<br>
-German Translation * by Endgegner
+German Translation * by Endgegner<br>

-*Patches "Sniper Turret" to same research when installed Meant to be comparable and suitable to each other *Update removed white edges on mip-mapping
+*Patches "Sniper Turret" to same research when installed<br>
+Meant to be comparable and suitable to each other<br>
+*Update removed white edges on mip-mapping <br>
-*Update fixes "Sniper Turret" range when installed just setting the correct range limit, so the debug log gets clean
+*Update fixes "Sniper Turret" range when installed<br>
+just setting the correct range limit, so the debug log gets clean<br>

 Details:
 30 DMG Full Metal Jacket bullets